The Garments

 Outerwear

-The Chesterfield with its velvet collar, the polo coat in camel, a topcoat for milder days, or a car coat for the everyday — in cloth heavy enough for a real Toronto winter.
+The Chesterfield with its velvet collar, the polo coat in camel, a topcoat for milder days, or a car coat for the everyday, in fabric heavy enough for a real Toronto winter.

 Design yours on The Drawing Board →